 Location Saltwater Intrusion Risks Westmead metro station The Westmead metro station construction site lies upgradient of the Charles Street and Marsden Street weirs on the Parramatta River.
 Therefore the waters of Parramatta River in the vicinity of the station are not expected to be saline, and groundwater in the vicinity of the Westmead metro station construction site is therefore not likely to be impacted by saline water intrusion.
 Parramatta metro station It is possible that saline water within the Parramatta River east of the Charles Street weir could be drawn into the fresher groundwater adjacent to the river.
 Groundwater supply for primary industries/ industrial/drinking water and sites with groundwater-dependent cultural or spiritual values were not identified in the area where this potential impact could occur.
 The groundwater dependent ecosystems (terrestrial vegetation) identified in the area where this potential impact could occur comprise Estuarine Mangrove Forest, which are tolerant of saline groundwater.
 Based on this, potential saline water intrusion in this area is not likely to impact the environmental value of the aquifer.
 Clyde MSF (incorporating Rosehill) It is possible that saline water within the Duck Creek could be drawn into fresh groundwater adjacent to the river.
 Groundwater supply for primary industries/drinking water and sites with groundwater-dependent cultural or spiritual values were not identified in the area where this potential impact could occur.
-The groundwater dependent ecosystems (terrestrial vegetation) identified in the area where this potential impact could occur comprise Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion, Saltmarsh in estuaries of the Sydney Basin Bioregion, and South East Corner Bioregion, and Swamp Oak swamp forest fringing estuaries, Sydney Basin Bioregion and South East Corner Bioregion, which are tolerant of saline groundwater.
+The groundwater dependent ecosystems (terrestrial vegetation) identified in the area where this potential impact could occur comprise Mangrove Forests in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion, Saltmarsh in estuaries of the Sydney Basin Bioregion and South East Corner Bioregion, and Swamp Oak swamp forest fringing estuaries, Sydney Basin Bioregion and South East Corner Bioregion, which are tolerant of saline groundwater.
 Furthermore, groundwater supply bores and in-ground structures (such as deep foundations) were not identified in this area.
 Based on this, increased salinity in the groundwater in this area is not likely to impact these groundwater dependent ecosystems or the environmental value of the aquifer.
+Sydney Olympic Park It is possible that saline water within Powells Creek and the Bicentennial Park Wetlands could be drawn into the fresh groundwater between the station excavation and these waterways/water bodies.
+Groundwater supply for primary industries/drinking water and sites with groundwater dependent cultural or spiritual values were not identified in the area where this potential impact could occur.
+The groundwater dependent ecosystems (terrestrial vegetation) identified in the area where this potential impact could occur comprise Common reed, Mangrove Forests and Swamp Oak forests of the Sydney Basin Bioregion and South East Corner Bioregion.
+All of which are tolerant of saline groundwater, which suggests impacts from saline intrusion are unlikely to impact the value of these aguifers.